Support when the person we care for dies

 Practical considerations when the person we care for has passed away

-Carers have shared some of the practical things we may need to consider.
+Carers in the community have shared some of the practical things we may need to consider.

 Any council tax discounts will be reassessed